 As people who helped change America, how would you describe the Lovings as a couple and the example they set?

 To me, they were two people who really loved each other and were deeply committed to each other.
 I think they brought a quiet strength and perseverance to the challenges they faced, and they made history in the process.
-You see it in Mildred Loving's letters, and footage of them.
-To me, that's the example they set, which also came across to me in the film.
+You see it in Mildred Loving's letters and footage of them.
+That's the example they set, which also came across to me in the film.

-As activism, Loving Day, much like the couple that it is named after, seems eager to bring people together and establish a community.
+As activism, Loving Day seems eager to bring people together and establish a community.
 Can you talk about what your hopes for the events are?

 My hope for Loving Day is that it grows as a tradition, shared between friends and passed down between generations.
 The project is about education, visibility, and community.
 I believe it can be a platform for all of those things.
 I see it as something that connects a global community.
 Events are one part of that.
 Sharing knowledge and stories is another.
 It can also be a time to stand in solidarity with the communities that intersect with ours.